moralescastillo/mysite/_posts/2024-01-17-dbt-vscode-extension.md

 ---
 layout: post
-title: 'Working with dbt extensions on VSCode'
+title: 'Working with dbt in VS Code'
-subtitle: 'No dbt-cloud?
-No problem.'
+subtitle: 'Some Helpful Extensions and their Features'
 description: 'tbd'
 date: 2024-01-17 13:00:00 +0200
 author: paulo